beaconcrm/beacon-sample-frontend/README.md

 There are a number of UX areas that could be improved, including:

-* The message does not blank out after being sent
+1. The message does not blank out after being sent
-* Fields and buttons are not disabled during form submission
+2. Fields and buttons are not disabled during form submission
-* There is nothing to indicate that the message was sent successfully
+3. There is nothing to indicate that the message was sent successfully (a success alert would be nice)
-* Error messages are not surfaced to the user (tip: to simulate an error, just switch off the dev server with `ctrl + c`)
+4. Error messages are not surfaced to the user (tip: to simulate an error, just switch off the dev server with `ctrl + c`)